-Assignments must be submitted in accordance with Chartered IIA guidelines on or before the agreed submission dates.
+Assignments must be submitted in accordance with Chartered IIA guidelines on or before the agreed submission date.
 The dates will be shown on your course.
 All assignments must be your own work and without risk of committing plagiarism.
 Assignments are submitted electronically via the student Study System in PDF format onto the Turnitin plagiarism checker tool.
-If you submit your assignment late, then you will be penalised 5% for the first hour, between 2 and 12 hours you will be penalised 10%, and between 13 and 24 hours you will be penalised 20%.
+If you submit your assignment late, then you will be penalised 5% for the first hour, 10% up to 12 hours, and 20% up to 24 hours.
 Submissions received later than 24 hours past the deadline will not be marked.
 Failure to submit your work on time may affect your overall performance and final grade.
-If you fail an assignment due to late submission you will not be able to submit and you will fail the course.
-Late work will only be accepted if agreed in advance with the Chartered IIA.
+If you fail an assignment due to late submission you will not be able to resubmit and you will fail the course.
+Late work will only be accepted if agreed in advance with the Chartered IIAr.
 If there are any extenuating circumstances which are likely to affect your ability to submit work on time, these need to be agreed in writing before the submission deadlines.
-All requests need to be put in writing as early as possible with supporting documentation as evidence and sent to assessments@iia.org.uk.
+All requests need to be put in writing with supporting evidence documentation and sent assessment@iia.org.uk.